 We urge you to be careful with most of the "expert" advice you might find on the Internet in regards to gender selection methods.
 The truth is that most of the methods simply do not work; others may work, but reliability is very low.
-There are only two techniques that reliably affect gender: One is Preimplantation Genetic Diagnosis or PGDPreimplantation Genetic Diagnosis or PGD with In Vitro Fertilization (IVF), and the other is an experimental sperm-sorting technique called Microsort™.
+There are only two techniques that reliably affect gender: One is Preimplantation Genetic Diagnosis or PGD with In Vitro Fertilization (IVF), and the other is an experimental sperm-sorting technique called Microsort™.
 Microsort™ was not approved for clinical use by the Food and Drug Administration (FDA) after its clinical trial and is no longer clinically available in the United States, leaving IVF+PGD the only reliable method of gender selection available.

 Pre-Implantation Genetic Diagnosis with IVF

 The combined technique of IVF+PGD used by CHR is by far the most accurate - close to 100%.

 In gender selection using IVF and PGD, embryos are created from the couple's eggs and sperm.
 This process happens outside the body so that the embryologists can control embryos of which gender will eventually be used to establish a pregnancy.

 On the third day after the sperm fertilize the eggs, when embryos have developed into 6 to 8 cells, one of the cells is removed from the embryo, and its chromosomal makeup is analyzed.
 The removal of the cell at this stage does not have a significant negative effect on the embryo's growth competency.
 This chromosomal analysis allows us to determine whether the embryo is male or female.
 Then, only the embryos of the desired gender are transferred to the uterus to establish a pregnancy.

 PGD gender selection is the most reliable method for gender selection, approaching 100% accuracy (although, of course, there are always possibilities for technical errors).